IndraKumari0703/APT-New/README.md

 6. When prompted, select 'no' for graph generation and 'yes' for entire training.

 7. The code will execute and perform the necessary operations.
+8. To check the previous results please use 'results' folder